UrAvgCoder/Springboot-RabbitMQ-Communication/README.md

 ## What is this?
 This is a simple demo project created using Springboot which utilizes a non-http(s) way of communication between the Microservices.
 This might be useful to others or to my future self.
 There are hundreds of tutorails which explain about communication b/w Microservices using HTTP but very minimal when it comes to non-http(s) that is AMQP, so felt this is not exposed much so here we are.

+## Architecture
+Entity - A simple POJO which contains bootstrap methods (Constructors, Getters/Setters) Producer - Responsible for creating a POJO object, Encrpyting and transfering to the MQ RabbitMQConfig - Contains all the Rabbit MQ configuration files required for the process Consumer - Responsible for collecting the data from MQ, Decrypting and storing the data in a list for simplicity

+#Exposed End-Points:
+1) /send - Sends the encrypted data to the MQ
+2) /getMessage - Displays the list populated by Consumer on the page

 ## What does it include?
 1) Communication using RabbitMQ
 2) Slapped a decent AES Encrpytion/Decrpytion algorithm which helps secure the data while communicating